 Prenuptial agreements are about more than just assets.
-Both spouses should also list all of their debts they acquired during their marriage.
+Both spouses should also list all of the debts they acquired during their marriage.
 But why?
 Simply put, it differentiates who the debt belongs to.
 In fact, if you fail to specify on whose debt is whose, you could even be on the hook for a debt that’s not even yours.

-Keep in mind that a prenuptial agreement doesn’t to cover the future, however, there is an exception.
+Keep in mind that a prenuptial agreement doesn’t cover the future, however, there is an exception.
 If you happen to buy gifts for your spouse, they are considered marital property, unless they are given through a third party.
 Should you want the gifts you buy to be considered separate property, you must specify it on the agreement.

 When it comes to writing a prenuptial agreement, children are a no-brainer.
 However, it’s important not to forget about your other children; your furry friends.
-If you or your spouse have any pets, they should mentioned in the agreement as well.
+If you or your spouse have any pets, they should mention in the agreement as well.
 The agreement should outline who will become sole owner, should the marriage end up in divorce.

 Stay Away of Social Media